Mahvash disease: Treatment

 The treatment of Mahvash disease currently focuses on managing the pancreatic neuroendocrine tumors.
 Small tumors can be monitored but large ones need to be resected.
 As patients with Mahvash disease have life-long risk of developing pancreatic neuroendocrine tumors, they need to undergo periodic biochemical testing and imaging.
+Liver transplant is a safe and effective treatment for patients with portal hypertension and hepatic encephalopathy.